JeelDobariya38/Smart-Manager/CONTRIBUTING.md

 ```

-**Here are some key elements that you can remember while coding in this codebase**
+**Notable Code Elements for Reference**

 1. **Indentation:**
-   - The code uses 4 spaces for indentation, which is a common and widely accepted convention in Python.
-Stick to this for consistency.
+   - Consistently use 4 spaces for indentation, a widely accepted convention in Python, to maintain uniformity.

 2. **Whitespace:**
-   - The code has consistent spacing around operators and after commas, which is good.
-Continue to maintain this consistency.
+   - Ensure consistency in spacing around operators and after commas, as observed in the existing codebase.

 3. **Imports:**
-   - The imports are organized and follow the standard Python style.
-Make sure to group your imports and have a clear separation between standard library imports and third-party imports.
+   - Organize imports and follow the standard Python style.
+Group third-party imports at the top, preceded by a blank line, followed by built-in module imports.

-   - third-part imports should be on the top that a balk line and the other built in module should imported.

 4. **Function and Method Naming:**
-   - Function and method names are in lowercase with words separated by underscores (`snake_case`), which is the recommended convention in Python.
+   - Keep function and method names in lowercase with words separated by underscores (`snake_case`), in adherence to Python's recommended convention.

 5. **Use of Type Hints:**
-   - Good use of type hints!
-Continue to provide type hints for function arguments and return types, as this enhances code readability.
+   - Continue using type hints for function arguments and return types to enhance code clarity and maintain readability.

-Remember, these are general guidelines, and the most important thing is to maintain consistency within the codebase.
+Remember, these guidelines are flexible, with the primary emphasis on maintaining consistency within the codebase.

 ## Feature Suggestions

-If you have ideas for new features or improvements, please feel free to discuss them in the [GitHub Discussions](https://github.com/JeelDobariya38/Smart-Manager/discussions) section.
+Should you possess ideas for new features or improvements, we encourage you to discuss them in the [GitHub Discussions](https://github.com/JeelDobariya38/Smart-Manager/discussions) section.

-Thank you for contributing to Smart Manager!
+Thank you for your valuable contributions to Smart Manager!